Miller & Rhoads

 Miller & Rhoads was a Virginia-based department store chain.
-Throughout its 105-year lifespan, the store played an active role in the Richmond, Virginia community, along with its friendly cross-street rival Thalhimers.
+Throughout its 105-year lifespan, the store played an active role in the community of Richmond, Virginia, along with its friendly cross-street rival Thalhimers.
 The Richmond flagship location was known for its "SantaLand" upstairs attraction, which has since become an attraction at the Children’s Museum of Richmond.
-In 1987, Campeau purchased Miller & Rhoads and later sold it to Philadelphia developer Kevin Donohoe and store management before closing in 1990.
+Following a series of ownership changes starting in 1967, Campeau Corporation purchased Miller & Rhoads in 1987 and later sold it to Philadelphia developer Kevin Donohoe before closing in 1990.

 Origins

 In 1885, Linton Miller, Webster Rhoads, and Simon Gerhart opened a dry goods store in Richmond, Virginia.
 The store—Miller, Rhoads, & Gerhart—opened with an initial investment of $3,000.
 In 1888, Miller, Rhoads, & Gerhart moved to 509 East Broad Street.

-Simon Gerhart relocated to Lynchburg, Virginia in 1890 and opened his own store there.
+Simon Gerhart relocated to Lynchburg, Virginia, in 1890 and opened his own store there.
 It was at this time that the nameplate of the Richmond store changed to Miller & Rhoads.
-By 1909, the Richmond Broad Street store covered nearly half a city block, and by 1924, it covered an entire block, stretching from Broad to Grace Street.
+By 1909, the Richmond Broad Street store covered nearly half a city block, and by 1924, it covered an entire block, stretching from Broad to Grace Street, ultimately expanding to nearly half a million square feet of floor space.

 During the middle part of the 20th century, the growth of Miller & Rhoads in Richmond was at its peak.
 The store was home to the ever-popular Tea Room, which featured regular fashion shows, and signature menu items such as the Missouri Club, Brunswick stew, and chocolate silk pie.

 As time progressed, Miller & Rhoads began to boast modern conveniences like a 1,000 car parking garage (shared with Thalhimers), air conditioning and escalators.
 The store also hosted famous writers, art exhibits and other community events that helped add a cosmopolitan flair to the city.